Timeline of the Yemeni revolution (January – 2 June 2011): 24 March

 State-owned media reported that there was a massive gun battle between the army and Al Qaeda forces in the province of Abyan and Marib, with soldiers killing fifteen terrorists and arresting others.
 The government said that the terrorists killed three soldiers and wounded three others.
-Meanwhile, the army fought the Presidential guards in the town of Mukalla on Thursday with army units backing opposition groups, and around 10,000 protesters gathered in Sana'a, chanting slogans such as "Go, go, you coward; you are an American agent."
+Meanwhile, the army fought the Presidential guards in the town of Mukalla on Thursday with army units backing opposition groups, and around 10,000 protesters gathered in Sanaa, chanting slogans such as "Go, go, you coward; you are an American agent."

 Saleh accepted the opposition's transition plan later on that day.

-25 March – "FridaAA'Italic text' of Departure"
+25 March – "Friday of Departure"

 The opposition has called on Friday to be a day of mass protests dubbed the "Friday of Departure" (or "Day of Departure").
-Hundreds of thousands across Yemen showed up to protest against President Saleh, including in Sana'a.
-President Ali Abdullah Saleh announced at a public appearance in Sana'a, where "tens of thousands" government supporters gathered, that he would not step down but would seek dialogue with anti-government protesters and make concessions.
+Hundreds of thousands across Yemen showed up to protest against President Saleh, including in Sanaa.
+President Ali Abdullah Saleh announced at a public appearance in Sanaa, where "tens of thousands" government supporters gathered, that he would not step down but would seek dialogue with anti-government protesters and make concessions.